ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

 - ``vlasov_elc_M1i_N.bp``
 - ``vlasov_ion_M1i_N.bp``

-etc, depending on the entried in the ``diagnosticMoments`` table for each species.
+etc, depending on the entries in the ``diagnosticMoments`` table for each species.
 In addition, integrated moments for each species are
 written: